Skip to content

 This is especially useful when:

-Footer connections are a Pro feature.
-Enable them in Connections settings.
+Enable in Connections settings.

-Inline connections
+Inline connections (Pro)

 See Connections appear alongside content while you write, right inside the editor.